-In a press conference on Wednesday, Palace spokesman Edwin Lacierda said the riding public must take the “bitter pill” of higher fares to improve train service.
+In a press conference Wednesday, Presidential spokesman Edwin Lacierda said the riding public must take the “bitter pill” of higher fares to improve train service.

 The Department of Transportation and Communications, he said, is studying the proposal and the public will be consulted before any fare increase.

 Citing what the President said in his State of the Nation Address (SONA) on Monday, Lacierda called the proposal “reasonable”, saying that it could use the subsidy for the rail systems for other social services.